 Start greening up your thumb with some of the easiest-to-grow vegetables, herbs, and flowers.

 Growing vegetables, herbs, and flowers doesn't have to be difficult.
 By focusing on plants that are relatively easy to grow, your chance of success increases, even if you're new to gardening.
 All you need to grow these easy-care plants are sunlight, good soil, regular water, and a bit of plant food.

-For the ultimate simplicity, try planting in containers, using Miracle-Gro® Moisture Control® Potting Mix, which can help protect plants from both over- and under-watering.
+To boost your chances of success to their greatest height, the key is to use a power combo of top-quality soil and just the right plant food.
+Try growing in containers (it makes the whole process super-simple) filled with Miracle-Gro® Moisture Control® Potting Mix, which can help protect plants from both over- and under-watering.
 A month after planting, begin giving plants a little boost of nutrition by mixing Miracle-Gro® Water Soluble All Purpose Plant Food in with the water in your watering can (be sure to follow label directions).

 When growing veggies and herbs, your job will be even easier if you plant vigorous plants from Bonnie Plants® instead of seeds.
 Starting a garden with young plants jumpstarts the process, getting you to harvest time sooner than if you were to sow seeds.

 Here are some of the best plants for beginners:

 Leaf lettuce: Leaf lettuce varieties such as Buttercrunch, romaine, and red leaf mature relatively quickly, and you can actually start harvesting as soon as leaves are large enough to nibble.
 Lettuces grow well in containers, with shallow roots that don't need deep pots to thrive.